bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-01-newsletter.md

     full Codex32 verification.
-No changes are required to Codex32 to obtain the reinforcing quick check property, although Codex32's documentation will need to be updated to provide the necessary tables and worksheets in order to make it usable.
+No changes are required to Codex32 to obtain the reinforcing quick check property, although Codex32's documentation will need to be updated to provide the necessary tables and worksheets in order to make it usable. {% include functions/podcast-callout.md url="pod240 checksums" %}

 ## Releases and release candidates